Bnei Yehuda Tel Aviv F.C.

 Bnei Yehuda Tel Aviv F.C. (מועדון כדורגל בני יהודה תל אביב, Moadon Kaduregel Bnei Yehuda Tel Aviv), commonly referred to as Bnei Yehuda (בני יהודה), is an Israeli football club from the Hatikva Quarter of the city of Tel Aviv.
-The club is currently a member of the Liga Leumit.
+The club is a member of the Liga Leumit.

 History

 The club was formed in January 1936 by Yemenite religious Jews, With them Nathan Sulami and his friends.
-It was named after Judah (Hebrew: יהודה, Yehuda), because the decision on its formation occurred during the week when the Torah portion of Vayigash (beginning with the words "Then Judah approached him") is read in the Synagogue, and the Jews of Yemen are descendants of Judah ben Jacob.
+It was named after Judah (Hebrew: יהודה, Yehuda).
 Sulami and his friends were first promoted to the top division in 1959.
 Two seasons later they narrowly avoided relegation, finishing second from bottom.
 In 1965 the club reached the State Cup final for the first time, but lost 2–1 to Maccabi Tel Aviv.
 In 1968 they reached the final again, this time beating Hapoel Petah Tikva to claim their first piece of major silverware.

 After several near-misses, the club was relegated at the end of the 1971–72 season after finishing second from bottom.
 However, they made an immediate return as Liga Alef champions but were relegated again in 1976.
 In the 1977–78 season the club were promoted back to the top division as Liga Artzit champions, and also reached the State Cup final, where they lost 2–1 to Maccabi Netanya.
 The following season the club finished fourth in Liga Leumit.

 The 1980–81 season was the club's best so far.
 Managed by Shlomo Sharf they finished second in the league and reached the cup final again, this time beating Hapoel Tel Aviv 4–3 after a penalty shootout.
 However, the success was not maintained, and they were relegated at the end of the 1983–84 season.

 The club made an immediate return as Liga Artzit champions and finished second in 1986–87.
 The 1989–90 season saw the club win its first, and to date only, championship under the leadership of Giora Spiegel.
 Two seasons later they won the Toto Cup for the first time, repeating the feat in 1997.